MicrosoftDocs/azure-stack-docs/azure-managed-lustre/create-file-system-portal.md

 ms.reviewer: mayabishop
 ms.date: 02/10/2023

-# Intent: As an IT Pro, I want to use a Lustre file system for tasks with a heavy computation load.
+# Intent: As an IT Pro, I want to use a Lustre file system to process files that involve a heavy computation load.
 # Keyword:

 ---